menu

 Occupations and Workforce

-Woodburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Woodburn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodburn is a city of managers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Woodburn who work in business and financial occupations (18.33%), management occupations (16.67%), and healthcare suport services (11.67%).

 A relatively large number of people in Woodburn telecommute to their jobs.
 Overall, about 37.50% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.